-We all can at some point get exposed to threats and potentially dangerous situations where we can get assaulted, mugged, raped, or even worse, no matter where we live or how much money we earn.
+We all can at some point get exposed to threats and potentially dangerous situations where we can get assaulted, mugged or even worse, no matter where we live or how much money we earn.
 The world is not a perfect place, far from it and the streets are not always safe.
-There might be differences in the amount of violent attacks, rapes and stabbings if you compare a metropolis like London, New York, Paris or Berlin with smaller cities, but still, one cannot say that it is really safe anywhere, especially if you are a woman!
-This article is about personal safety and self-defence for women, as they represent one of the most vulnerable groups in our society, being exposed to violence and crime in a different way than men are.
-By that I mean of course all forms of sexual harassment, physical abuse and rape.
+There might be differences in the number of violent attacks, rapes and stabbings if you compare a metropolis like London, New York, Paris or Berlin with smaller cities, but still, one cannot say that it is really safe anywhere, especially if you are a woman!
+This article is about personal safety and self-defence for women, as they, unfortunately, represent one of the most vulnerable groups in our society, being exposed to abuse, violence and crime in a different way than men are.
+By that I mean of course all forms of sexual harassment, psychological and physical abuse and rape.

 Violence against women is widespread…

 It is incredibly sad that in times when we can look back on so many amazing achievements of our modern society, it is still necessary to address violence and crimes against women as a problem that is widespread throughout the world like a contagious disease.
 It really doesn’t matter where in the world you are, it just happens everywhere.
 What shocks me most, is that many women are not even safe in their own homes!
-Statistics say that 1 out of 3 women experience violence and sexual abuse in her life, sadly often from her own partner.
-This numbers leave me speechless, as a man, a husband, a father!
-Another shocking statistic is the fact that around 90% of all sexual assaults and rapes are comitted by someone the victim knew and trusted!
-It is therefore a reality that self-defence alone is clearly not the answer to all this threats, as it simply might be impossible to resist in certain circumstances.
-I have started a dedicated project that is trying to address this issue with more indepth research and advice on prevention of sexual assault.
-I am teaching self-defence classes for years now, and although not specially intended to be self-defence for women, it does make me proud to say that my course participants have over the years mostly been women.
+Statistics say that 1 out of 3 women experiences violence and sexual abuse in her life, sadly often from her own partner.
+These numbers leave me speechless, as a man, a husband and a father!
+Another shocking statistic is the fact that around 90% of all sexual assaults and rapes are committed by someone the victim knew and trusted!
+It is therefore also a reality that self-defence alone is clearly not the answer to all these threats.
+I have meanwhile initiated a dedicated project that is trying to address this issue with more in-depth research and advice on the prevention of sexual assault.
+As I am teaching self-defence classes for years now, and although not specially intended to be self-defence for women, it does make me proud to say that my course participants have over the years mostly been women.

-For a start let’s agree on one thing, no one should be a victim whether of violence, harassment or sexual abuse and everyone has a right to defend himself, but what about the actual “ability” to defend yourself?
+For a start let’s agree on one thing, no one should be a victim whether, of harassment or sexual abuse or violence and everyone has a right to defend himself, but what about the actual “ability” to defend yourself?
 I often get asked if self-defence for women really works and if a woman actually can defend herself against a larger, stronger and aggressive man?
-The answer to that question is simple, yes “women” can!
-I have heard many comments on this before, that women are not capable to fight off a determined male attacker, I have even heard a police officer giving advise that women should rather “comply” when being raped, than trying to fight back!
+The answer to that question is simple, YES women can!
+I have heard many comments on this before, that women are not capable to fight off a determined male attacker, I have even heard a police officer giving advice that women should rather “comply” when being raped, than trying to fight back!
 What a ruthless and discriminating bull shit!!!
-People who say things like that have no experience with rape victims, they don’t understand the long term psychological consequences of a rape, the deep traumatic wounds that are like scars on the soul, that will probably remain forever.
+People who say things like that do not understand the long term psychological consequences of rape, the deep traumatic wounds that are like scars on the soul, that will probably remain forever.
 So let’s make sure that doesn’t happen and let’s talk about what can be done to prevent this from happening.

 Situational awareness can save your life